Compañía de Vinos Telmo Rodríguez

 TEL-moh roh-DREE-geth

-- Project's premise was to discover and make wine from great old vineyards in Spain's most historic but commercially overlooked regions
+- Founded in 1994 by Telmo Rodríguez and his long-time partner Pablo Eguzkiza; the project's premise is to recover and bottle wine from great old vineyards across Spain's historic but commercially overlooked regions

-- Telmo Rodríguez grew up at Remelluri, his family's Rioja Alavesa estate
+- Telmo Rodríguez grew up at Remelluri, his family's Rioja Alavesa estate purchased by his father Jaime in 1967

 From Rioja to Málaga